shimaore/tough-rate/middleware/call-handler.coffee.md

 However we do not propagate errors, since it would mean interrupting the call sequence.
 Since we didn't find any winner, we simply return `null`.

         catch error
-          debug 'Internal or FreeSwitch error (ignored, skipping to next gateway): ', error.toString()
+          @debug 'Internal or FreeSwitch error (ignored, skipping to next gateway): ', error.toString()
           @statistics.add 'gateway-skip'

       if not winner?
-        debug "CallHandler: No Route."
+        @debug "CallHandler: No Route."
         @statistics.add 'no-route'
         yield @respond '604'
       else
-        debug "CallHandler: the winning gateway was: #{JSON.stringify winner}"
+        @debug "CallHandler: the winning gateway was: #{JSON.stringify winner}"
         @statistics.add 'route'
         @res.winner = winner
         @res.attr winner.attrs